bbtsws/ts/README.md

 1. Set basic variables with simple types.
 2. Write type definitions via interfaces.
 3. Push the limits of TypeScript by defining types with a recursive definition.

 The first two sections build up to the activities in section three, and can be skipped by experienced users of TypeScript.
+Most users will never perform tasks like those in section three, so this is an purely an exercise in exploring TypeScript.

 ## Sections
 ### 1. [Basics](section-1-primitives)